-• Master Tree Farmer Course: Col. Eddie Boxx, a Tyler County tree farmer, sought to socialize and gain member feedback on a new Tree Farmer course modeled after the former Master Tree Farmer Course previously available.
+• Master Tree Farmer Course: Col. Eddie Boxx, sought to socialize and gain member feedback on a new Tree Farmer course modeled after the former Master Tree Farmer Course previously available.
 The new course would be specific to the East Texas ecosystems.
-The classes would be presented using webinars along with guest speakers and experts, culminating with a field trip and a "certificate of completion".
-Suggested content would include long leaf restoration, hardwood management, wildlife and recreation interests, forestry terminology, the value of Streamside Management Zones, how to locate vendors, where to put gates, how to identify boundaries, and more.
+The classes would be presented using webinars along with guest speakers and experts, culminating with a field trip and a "certificate of completion."
+Suggested content would include longleaf restoration, hardwood management, wildlife and recreation interests, forestry terminology, the value of Streamside Management Zones, how to locate vendors, where to put gates, how to identify boundaries, and more.
 Dr. Eric Taylor, Silviculturist with Texas A&M Forest Service, Elizabeth Parker, SFA graduate student, and Jacob Spivey, Tyler County's Agriculture Agent, are collaborating with Eddie to design and develop the course.
+The course materials would be made available to other East Texas counties upon completion of the initial offering in Tyler County.

-The proposal presented was for classes held in Woodville one evening a week, i. e., Tuesday, in April - July, 2018.
-At least half the interested attendees expressed a preference for Saturday classes - maybe every 2 weeks.
+Jacob Read Spivey, Tyler County Extension, followed Col Boxx's presentation and further illustrated the proposed course modules and canvassed the attendees for potential students (15-20 attendees expressed interest in the course).
+The proposal presented was for classes in Woodville one evening a week, i. e., Tuesday, in April - July 2018.
+At least half the interested attendees expressed a preference for Saturday classes - maybe every two weeks.
 The schedule is particularly sensitive to tree farmers who live outside the county and tend to their farms on weekends.
-The course materials would be made available to other East Texas counties upon completion of the initial offering in Tyler County.
-Jacob Read Spivey (Tyler County Extension Agent) followed Col Boxx's presentation to further illustrate the proposed course modules and canvass the attendees for potential students

-(15-20 attendees expressed interest in the course).
 In conclusion, the TCFLOA articulated a clear "demand signal" for the timber education course to the county agent and Jacob will continue to work with the Texas representatives on the course content and design.
+Col Boxx will provide a status update to the TCFLOA Board on the course project no later than December 1, 2017.